We invite yout to learn more about our doctors. Combined, we have 125 years of experience between us. Believe in our doctors.

 Alex Adrian, DVM

 Dr. Alex Adrian received his B.S. in Animal Science from Michigan State University and his Doctor of Veterinary Medicine from the University of Minnesota.
-He worked in a small animal general practice in Minnesota prior to joining Arizona Veterinary Dental Specialists as a resident.
+He worked as a small animal general practice veterinarian prior to completing his residency at Arizona Veterinary Dental Specialists.

 Dr. Adrian’s interest in veterinary dentistry developed while working in a practice owned by a veterinary dentist in the early 2000’s.
 He finds dentistry very rewarding because we can dramatically and quickly improve a pet’s overall health, comfort, and quality of life by treating oral problems.
 Dr. Adrian is a member of the Foundation for Veterinary Dentistry (F4VD), the Arizona Veterinary Medical Association (AZVMA), and the American Veterinary Medical Association (AVMA).

-Outside of work, Dr. Adrian enjoys hiking, horseback riding, downhill skiing, and home remodeling projects.
+Outside of work, Dr. Adrian enjoys hiking and home remodeling projects.
 As a native of the midwest, he is enjoying the warm Arizona weather and exploring the southwest.
-Dr. Adrian has three cats, Derby, Calypso, and Milo, as well as a Chocolate Labrador named Foster.
+Dr. Adrian and his wife, who is also a veterinarian, have two cats and a dog.

 Shawna Sawtelle, DVM